eltiare/supercal/README.md

 extracted out to another module in the near future.
 If you're interested in further reducing your download footprint, look into `preact` and `preact-compat`.

+This code is copyrighted by Jeremy Nicoll and licensed MIT.

 Installation
 ------------